 | Endothelium ||50–70 g ||0.10 |

 | Interstitium ||100–185 g ||0.22 |

 Connective tissue fibers and surfactant serve to maintain the anatomic integrity of this large and complex surface area.
-The connective tissue fibers are highly organized collagen and elastic structures that radiate into ...
+The connective tissue fibers are highly organized collagen and elastic structures that radiate into the lungs.
+These ...